 - Receipts for any deductible expenses

 - Discover special tax benefits enjoyed by service members.
-This ranges from extra pay for those serving in combat zones and other tax perks to special benefits for military members serving outside the United States.
+These range from extra pay for those serving in combat zones to special benefits for military members serving outside the United States.
 Many civilian accountants are unaware of deductions and allowances specific to service members and their families.
 MilTax consultants specialize in optimizing these benefits and tax deductions — and the free preparation and e-filing software is tailored to military life.
-Connect with a MilTax consultant or visit the Internal Revenue Service to find out more about these benefits.
+Connect with Military OneSource 24/7 to schedule a free appointment with a MilTax consultant, or visit the Internal Revenue Service website to learn more about these benefits.

 - Get face-to-face help.
-In addition to the tax resources offered through MilTax, you can visit a Volunteer Income Tax Assistance office near you or your installation’s Legal Assistance office.
-It also has sites to help our military overseas.
-Find a Volunteer Income Tax Assistance location near you.
+In addition to the tax services and support offered through MilTax, you can visit a Volunteer Income Tax Assistance office or your installation’s Legal Assistance office.
+Find a VITA location on an installation near you.
+VITA support is not available in every state or location.

 - Be aware of tax scams.
-The Internal Revenue Service posts about the most common tax scams, including shady tax preparers or phishing, on its website.
-Or check with your state’s attorney general’s office.
+The IRS posts information on its website about the most common tax scams, including shady tax preparers or phishing.
+Or, you can check with the attorney general’s office in your state.

 - Understand important steps to take if you are deployed.

-Filing taxes after the official deadline is common, but there are important things to understand.
-The easiest way to get an extension: simply file Form 4668, Extension of Time to File, before the tax deadline.
-Keep in mind: if you owe taxes, you'll be charged interest from the date the payment is due.
+Filing taxes after the official deadline is common.
+The easiest way to get an extension is to file Form 4868, Extension of Time to File, before the tax deadline.
+Keep in mind: if you owe taxes, you’ll be charged interest from the date the payment is due.
 You may also incur penalties.
 If you are unsure about how to file an extension, or simply want guidance, a MilTax consultant can walk you through the appropriate steps.

 Call Ahead.
-Get started on your taxes now by connecting with a MilTax consultant for military-specific information regarding your tax questions — for free.
+Get started on your taxes now by connecting free of charge with a MilTax consultant for military-specific information regarding your tax questions.
+Filing early can help you get your refund sooner.
 Call 800-342-9647 to schedule a consultation today.
 OCONUS/International?
-Click here for calling options.
+View calling options.